Azolla Farming in Kenya: How to make more money and yields

 • Azolla is a fast-growing aquatic plant that can double its biomass within 2-3 days under ideal conditions.

-• Azolla contains 25-30% protein, which is higher than most other conventional animal feed sources such as maize, wheat, and soybean.
+• Azolla protein content is 25-30% protein, which is higher than most other conventional animal feed sources such as maize, wheat, and soybean as shown above.

 • Azolla is rich in essential amino acids, vitamins, and minerals, making it a complete feed for livestock.